2026 IOLTA Grant Cycle is Open

 • Direct civil legal representation for low-income clients

-• Dispute resolution like mediation services
+• Alternative dispute resolution like mediation services

 • Essential support for survivors of domestic violence